 Investing in the stock market provides an opportunity to build wealth passively and protect your money from inflation.
 Most people who invest in the stock market with a long-term plan and diversify their portfolios make money over time.

-On average, the S&P 500, which is an index that tracks the stock of 500 of the largest U.S. companies, has returned 10% on average before inflation since 1926.
+The S&P 500, which is an index that tracks the stock of 500 of the largest U.S. companies, has returned 10% on average before inflation since 1926.
 Investing in the stock market can be intimidating at first; that’s why as a beginner, a simple way to get started is through low-cost index funds, which provide long-term growth opportunities at relatively low fees.

 Real estate can be a great tool to build wealth.
 Most real estate appreciates with time.
 In addition, real estate can provide cash flow opportunities for investors.